nano-byte/common/README.md

 ## Building

-The source code is in [`src/`](src/), a project for API documentation is in [`doc/`](doc/) and generated build artifacts are placed in `artifacts/`.
+The source code is in [`src/`](src/), config for building the API documentation is in [`doc/`](doc/) and generated build artifacts are placed in `artifacts/`.
+The source code does not contain version numbers.
+Instead the version is determined during CI using [GitVersion](http://gitversion.readthedocs.io/).

-You need [Visual Studio 2019](https://www.visualstudio.com/downloads/) to perform a full build of this project.
-You can build the cross-platform components on Linux using just the [.NET Core SDK 3.1+](https://www.microsoft.com/net/download).
-Additionally installing [Mono 6.4+](https://www.mono-project.com/download/stable/) allows more components to be built.
-The build scripts will automatically adjust accordingly.

-Run `.\build.ps1` on Windows or `./build.sh` on Linux.
-These scripts take a version number as an input argument.
-The source code itself contains only contains dummy version numbers.
-The actual version is picked by continuous integration using [GitVersion](http://gitversion.readthedocs.io/).
+To build on Windows install [Visual Studio 2019 v16.5 or newer](https://www.visualstudio.com/downloads/) and run `.\build.ps1`.
+To build on Linux or MacOS X install [.NET Core SDK 3.1 or newer](https://www.microsoft.com/net/download) and run `./build.sh`.
+Note: Some parts of the code can only be built on Windows.

 ## Contributing